Audio captures Republican claiming KKK is the ‘military wing’ of Democratic party

 Audio captures Republican congressman claiming KKK is the ‘military wing’ of Democratic party

-Congressman Rick Perry also pushed the ‘replacement theory’ – the baseless conspiracy theory that white people are slowly being replaced by minorities and immigrants
+Congressman Scott Perry also pushed the ‘replacement theory’ – the baseless conspiracy theory that white people are slowly being replaced by minorities and immigrants

 In the audio, obtained by CNN, the Pennsylvania lawmaker also pushed the right-wing “replacement theory” – the baseless conspiracy theory that white people are slowly being replaced by minorities and immigrants – and claimed that migrants coming to the US “have no interest in being Americans.”